jjanamohamed/LinguaTalk-Project/README.md

 Course: Introduction to Software Engineering
 Instructor: Dr. Amal Elgammal

-🧠 Tools & Technologies
+Tools and Technologies

-StarUML – Used for workflow and activity diagram modeling.
+StarUML: Used for workflow and activity diagram modeling.

-Jira – Used for project management and task tracking.
+Jira: Used for project management, task tracking, and progress monitoring.

-GitHub – Used for collaboration and version control.
+GitHub: Used for collaboration, version control, and report sharing.

-(Planned integration): AI APIs (e.g., ChatGPT) for natural conversation and pronunciation feedback.
+Planned Integration: AI APIs (e.g., ChatGPT) for generating conversations and pronunciation feedback.